dakhama-mehdi/RDP-BruteForce-Blocker/README.md

 > The script generates log files in this path.
 > The directory can be modified directly in the script if needed.

+## Results
+Reduced brute force attacks by up to 97% on exposed Windows servers.

 ## Documentation
 [View How to use ](https://www.it-connect.tech/how-to-detect-and-block-brute-force-attacks-on-windows-server-with-powershell/#Blocking_Attacks_with_the_BruteForce-Blocker_Script)
 [Settings Parameters](./Docs/Parameters.md)

+## Designed for real-world environments

+- Standalone Windows servers
+- Exposed RDP / IIS / RDS
+- No Active Directory
+- No centralized security tools

 ## Related Project